You want smart political talk without the meltdowns?

 That doesn't bother me.

-I I don't think John went out and spread it.
+I don't think John went out and spread it.

-What what makes me angry is how does it end up as a two-page addendum and then get leaked to the news media when it's all junk?
+What makes me angry is how does it end up as a two-page addendum and then get leaked to the news media when it's all junk?

-I mean, they've had they've had all that time.
+I mean, they've had all that time.

 They've had a year to track down and say, you know, this is baloney, which apparently it is.

-That's that is so blatantly stupid.
+I mean, that is so blatantly stupid.

 Thank you.